Stress Relief: First Find the Root Cause

 I'm still a work in progress.
 I've cut back on hours at my day job and changed many habits that have improved my mental state.

 And before my daughter passed away, I had made enormous strides in managing the uncertainties and work load of caring for a person who was completely dependent on others.
-If you're curious about my journey with her, you can read more about it on this blog under the headings: Life with Savannah and Year of the Phoenix.
+If you're curious about my journey with her, you can read more about it on this blog under the headings: Life with Savannah.
 I've also written a memoir about my experience, which you can preview at the And Yet We Rise page of my website: www.ScribbleFire.com.

 Wishing you well on your journey...